The CLEP Study guide is pretty much right on.

 Allow me to introduce myself.
 My name is Wile E. Coyote, genius.
 I am not selling anything nor am I working my way through college, so let's get down to basics: you are a rabbit and I am going to eat you for supper.
 Now don't try to get away, I am more muscular, more cunning, faster and larger than you are, and I am a genius, while you could hardly pass the entrance examinations to kindergarten, so I'll give you the customary two minutes to say your prayers.

-Now officially a holder of a Bachelor of Science in PsychoRabbitology degree
+Bachelor of Science in PsychoRabbitology degree

 Master of Education with a specialty in Rabbit-specific destructive munitions (or eLearning & Technology, I forget which)